Genymobile/scrcpy/README.md

 #### Tunnels

-To connect to a remote device, it is possible to connect a local `adb` client to a remote `adb` server (provided they use the same version of the _adb_ protocol).
+To connect to a remote device, it is possible to connect a local `adb` client to a remote `adb` server (provided they use the same version of the `adb` protocol).

 ##### Remote ADB server

-To connect to a remote ADB server, make the server listen on all interfaces:
+To connect to a remote `adb` server, make the server listen on all interfaces:

 ```bash
 adb kill-server